selavii/selavi_smallprojects/README.md

 ## Using HTML, CSS and JavaScript to build small interesting projects.
-## First Project - Weather Showcase
+## 1.First Project - Weather Showcase
 You can find the project in the folder weatherproject.